mirrexagon/nixpkgs-esp-dev/README.md

 ---

-Note: This currently is impure and requires sandboxing to be turned off in Nix.
-On NixOS, set `nix.useSandbox = false;` in your NixOS configuration.
+Note: This currently is impure and requires sandboxing to be turned off.
+Run commands that build things from this repo with `--option sandbox false`.

 ---